meilisearch/integration-guides/guides/pre-release-week.md

 - **Test manually the RC** with a Core team member or on your own.
 Should be done by all the Integration team members.
 - **Run all the SDKs automatic test suites against the RC** thanks to [this script](https://github.com/meilisearch/integration-scripts/tree/main/sdks-tests).
 If tests are not green, these should be justified.
 - **Test manually the DO image with the RC** on the `bump-meilisearch-v*.*.*-test` branch by following the [testing process steps](https://github.com/meilisearch/meilisearch-digitalocean/blob/master/CONTRIBUTING.md#test-before-releasing) **without merging the branch or submitting the image.**

-## 💬 Discussing

-- **Open a new issue in [integration-guides](https://github.com/meilisearch/integration-guides/issues/new)** (labeled `MeiliSearch bump`) about the changes in the next release of MeiliSearch that will impact one or several integration tools.
-See [an issue example](https://github.com/meilisearch/integration-guides/issues/52).<br>
-Based on the [MeiliSearch milestones](https://github.com/meilisearch/MeiliSearch/milestones), this issue should be divided into sub-sections for each feature/fix.
-These sub-sections explain in a concise way how the change impacts the integration tool(s) and how to fix/implement it if necessary.<br>
-If a change involves a huge implementation in the integration tools, a separated issue can be created and linked to the main issue.

-- **Discuss and approve the issue**.
-All the Integration team members are requested.
-The 🚀 emoji means approval.

 ## 💻 Coding